MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

 </div>
 ```

 Now, we need to follow some steps.
-FirstGo to component folder and add a file called 'Alert.tsx', add the Alert component to our 'App' and test. for the alert we need to barrow some code from bootstrap, get 'alert' (class="alert alert-primary" alert is the base class, the 2nd class will determine the color).
+First, Go to the components folder and add a file called 'Alert.tsx', add the Alert component to our 'App' and test. for the alert we need to barrow some code from bootstrap, get 'alert' (class="alert alert-primary". alert is the base class, the 2nd class will determine the color).

     PS: Her's a shortcut: instead of defining a function 'Alert()' and exporting it, we can use a shortcut, go to the extension panel and search for 'ES7+'. after installing that extension, just type 'rafce' (short for 'reactArrowFunctionComponentExport'), you'll get a code snipest with multi-cursor editing.

     PS: no need to import react there.

-If we wanna make it dynamic, weill have to add text as a Prop, so we need to add an interface to define the shape of Prop, and then add a parameter of type Props(better to destructure it as uk).
+If we wanna make it dynamic, we will have to add text as a Prop, so we need to add an interface to define the shape of Prop, and then add a parameter of type Props(better to destructure it as uk).

 Back to 'App' component, set the text attribute for the 'Alert' component, Here's the code we made so far: